zichao92/parkinglot/readme.md

 1) `yarn test`
 To add more test cases, please put the "inputfile" as .txt format and place it under `src/data/` Go to `src/handler/handler.test.js` and add your new customised inputfile.
 Remember to rename the test case.
+Please remove `.skip` from the individual handler test to see results.

 ### This program maintains 4 type of memories
 In the absence of database, im using these objects as memories.